Le Plateau-Mont-Royal Bars & Nightlife

 20 Av.
 Duluth E., Plateau-Mont-Royal

-Chez Susanne owns the fairly novel concept of being a dumpling speakeasy, yet conversely, the space has no Chinese design elements and has abandoned the traditionally dark speakeasy-style décor for something lighter and greener.
-Serving the aforementioned dumplings, twelve lines of craft beer, and an excellent selection of cocktails, Chez Suzanne is a fresh-feeling spot for comfort food and some of the latest beers produced by Montreal’s thriving micro-brewery community.
+Chez Suzanne owns the fairly novel concept of being a dumpling speakeasy, yet conversely, the space has no Chinese design elements and has abandoned the traditionally dark speakeasy-style décor for something lighter and greener.
+Serving the aforementioned dumplings, twelve lines of craft beer, and an excellent selection of cocktails, Chez Suzanne is a fresh-feeling spot for comfort food and some of the latest beers produced by Montreal’s thriving microbrewery community.

 4328 Boulevard Saint-Laurent, Plateau-Mont-Royal

 Darling showcases many of the finer beers produced by Montreal’s many microbreweries.
 The food offering revolves around classic bar snacks like cheese boards, olives, and selections of Italian antipasti.
-The space itself is incredibly inviting and evocative of the decadence of the thirties.
-In contrast to many of the pared-back industrial bars that dot the city, Darling is a feast for the eyes—multiple types of lighting, books scattered about, a mixture of low and high seating, and a polished stone floor—all warmed up with plenty of plants and natural light during the day.
+The space itself is incredibly inviting and evocative of the decadence of the ’30s.
+In contrast to many of the pared-back industrial bars that dot the city, Darling is a feast for the eyes—multiple types of lighting, books scattered about, a mixture of low and high seating, and a polished stone floor, all warmed up with plenty of plants and natural light during the day.
 While roomy, the space fills up night after night.

 Le Rouge Gorge